spiral/docs/docs/en/queue/configuration.md

 ## Configuration

-By default, the queue configuration located in `app/config/queue.php` file.
+By default, the queue configuration is located in the `app/config/queue.php` file.
 The configuration includes a set of options for each queue driver and aliases.

 ```php